cogniteev/flake8-unicode-string-literal/README.md

 # Usage

-There is nothing to do to take benefits of this extensions.
-As soon as it is installed, Flake8 will take it into account.
+There is nothing to do to take benefits of this extension once it has been installed.
+Flake8 will detect it automatically.

 # Raised errors